jeancheri/EDPredictiveEfficiency/README.md

   ## Contributing

   We encourage contributions to the `EDPredictiveEfficiency` project.
 Your contributions can enhance various aspects of the project, such as predictive models, data preprocessing, and insights into emergency department operations.
-Please take a look at our contribution guidelines for more details.

   ## License